 Exercising Your Cat

 Seven, eight, nine, come on push through it, you can do one more.
 Cats need exercise as much as we do.
 You can add precious years together by keeping your cat active.
 Encouraging activity keeps a pet’s weight in check and also provides mental stimulation.
+In other words, exercising your cat is vital.

 You’ll need to be creative to get your cat to exercise and sometimes you’ll need to play a trick or two.